thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 During the SSTIC competition, the limitations were quite restricted, 2 minutes, 100 MB of RAM, 2 parallel processes.

 There is still one problem that was not addressed, a DoS by writing a lot of data to the disk.
-This was quite mitigated by the fact that the only one folder that was writable for each player was removed 10 minutes after its creation.
+This was somewhat mitigated by the fact that the only one folder that was writable for each player was removed 10 minutes after its creation.